srg-imperial/GrayC/scripts/coverage/README.md

 To build a copy of LLVM with coverage use this script:
 ```
-./0-install-llvm-cov.sh <base-folder> <temp-folder-with-llvm-source-code> <version>
+./0-install-llvm-cov.sh <base-folder> <path-to-llvm-project-source-code-folder> <version>
 ```
 We recommend setting a large swap file (between 4 - 12 GB) for standard laptop configuration (servers do not have to follow this).
-Note: the output of the first script includes the name of a temporary folder where the LLVM source is; please use it as <temp-folder-with-llvm-13> as a parameter for the next script.

 ```
 cd ~